opendevsecops/docker-gitleaks/README.md

 # Gitleaks

-This is the docker container for Zachary Rice Gitleaks.
-Gitleaks finds secrets and other sensitive information in git source code repositories.
+This is the docker container for Zachary Rice [Gitleaks](https://github.com/zricethezav/gitleaks).

 ## Getting Started